Here's What We Thought After Testing Ruggable's Washable Rugs

 If you're in the market for an area rug that's easy to clean, the brand Ruggable makes an innovative two-part rug system that includes a grip pad and a machine-washable rug cover.
 Both pet- and kid-friendly, even Ruggable's 8x10 size rugs can fit in a standard washing machine, making them ideal for high-traffic areas prone to spills.

 Because the outdoor rug and doormat are nearly indestructible, we liked using these washable rugs outside, too.
 Both styles held up to the elements really well.
-The outdoor area rug felt more padded than the indoor styles and had a really nice feel.
-It withstood sweeping, lots of rain, a hose-down and two dogs running across it daily.
+The outdoor area rug felt more padded than the indoor styles and had a really smooth texture.
+It withstood sweeping, lots of rain, pressure washing and two dogs running across it daily.
 I love that it provides a soft spot for my kiddos to sit down and play and that it's super easy to clean.
-Typically, outdoor rugs only last me a season or two, but this one feels really high-quality and durable.
+Typically, outdoor rugs only last me a season or two, but this one feels high-quality and durable.
 The stylish patterns and tight weaving make it both a practical and pretty pick for an outdoor space.

 Can It Be Vacuumed?

-Yes and no. High-suction vacuums, like my cordless Dyson and Shark hardwood floor attachment, just pulled up the rug off the slip mat and the floor, which created another problem instead of solving one.
+Yes and no. High-suction vacuums, like my cordless Dyson and Shark hardwood floor attachment, just pulled up the rug off the slip mat and away from the floor, which created another problem instead of solving one.
 But my standard upright Shark Rotator vacuum worked just fine on the rug.
 My robot vacuum also had no problem rolling over the thinner rug style.
+The fact that I can't run my stick vacuum over Ruggable rugs is a major downside for me.
+I deal with dirt, crumbs and dog hair more frequently than spills, so for my lifestyle, Ruggable wasn't a perfect fit as an area rug.

 With all the different designs Ruggable has, I love that I’ll be able to keep the rug pads and just buy new rug covers in the same sizes.